 Who Is In Charge?

-The Federal Energy Regulatory Commission (FERC) must approve or deny the pipeline project and its proposed route.
-This could happen in the last half of 2017.
-Dominion Power officially filed its permit application with FERC on September 18, 2015.
-The project was one of four proposed pipelines through western Virginia.
+The Federal Energy Regulatory Commission (FERC) ultimately approves or denies the pipeline project and its proposed route.
+Dominion Energy officially filed its permit application with FERC on September 18, 2015.
 The Final Environmental Impact Statement for the project was released on July 21, 2017, and as expected, the agency gave its rubberstamp approval to the project on October 13, 2017.

 It is critical that Augusta citizens ask questions and express our concerns about the impacts of the Dominion pipeline proposal to local, state, and federal officials.

 Property Rights & Values

-A 2004 Virginia law allows natural gas companies to enter private property without the consent of the landowner.
-(Pipeline surveyors must get written permission from the landowner to bring motor vehicles, self-propelled machinery or power equipment, like chain saws, onto the property.
-Without permission, surveyors must do the work by hand and on foot.)
+A 2004 Virginia law allows natural gas companies to enter private property without the consent of the landowner, however, pipeline surveyors must get written permission from the landowner to bring motor vehicles, self-propelled machinery or power equipment, like chain saws, onto the property.
+Without permission, surveyors must do the work by hand and on foot.

-The project is currently being studied by FERC.
-If approved, eminent domain law can used to establish a gas pipeline easement across private property for construction and maintenance of the line even without the owner’s consent.
-Currently hundreds of private property owners in Augusta County are in the direct line of this pipeline and, as a consequence, would be forced to allow the potential industrialization of their property by a private corporation.
+Now that the project has received a certificate from FERC, eminent domain law can used to establish a gas pipeline easement across private property for construction and maintenance of the line even without the owner’s consent.
+Hundreds of private property owners in Augusta County are in the direct line of this pipeline and, as a consequence, could now be forced to allow the potential industrialization of their property by a private corporation.
 In Augusta the route crosses several Century Family Farms and in some cases cuts across land that has been in the same family since King George III in the 1700s.

 A 75-foot permanently-cleared easements equates to the loss of nine productive acres of farm and forest per mile of pipeline.
 Maintenance of the pipeline right of way can greatly restrict a landowner’s ability to farm or otherwise use the property.
 The corridor becomes a gutter for heavy rains that leads to destructive flooding and a pathway for invasive plants and animals.